MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/get-imagery-metadata.md

  Uses of this metadata include the following:

 -   Determine the vintage of the imagery at a location.
 -   Determine the availability of imagery at a location at a specified zoom level.
 -   Determine the availability of different types of imagery at a location.
 -   Build custom maps by stitching together imagery tiles.

 ## URL Templates

-> [!NOTE]
+> [!Note]
 > These templates support both HTTP and HTTPS protocols.
+To use this API, you must have a [Bing Maps key](../getting-started/getting-a-bing-maps-key.md).

 There are two types of imagery metadata URLs:

 -   **Complete Metadata URLs**: Get imagery information that includes a map tile.
 -   **Basic Metadata URL**: Get imagery information that does not include a map tile.

 ### Complete Metadata URLs